+It’s official.
+Standing ovations are now meaningless.
 I recently attended a political event here in Washington where nine presidential candidates came to speak to a crowd of nearly 3000 people.
 The same crowd gave every candidate a standing ovation.
 While some of this was due to the politeness of the crowd, it was noteworthy that … Read more

 The relationship between religion and politics, always a perennial subject of much consternation, is yet again at forefront of the national discussion.
 One of the chief questions that always arises out of such debates has to do with whether or not faith even belongs in the public square.
 The faithful say “yes!,” the unfaithful “no!,” … Read more

 If the World Could Write: Michael Dirda reviews a new translation of Tolstoy’s War and Peace.